SalesLoft/tcr/README.md

-# Tcr
+# TCR (TCP + VCR)

-TCR is a lightweight VCR for TCP sockets.
+TCR is a *very* lightweight version of [VCR](https://github.com/vcr/vcr) for TCP sockets.

+Currently used for recording 'net/smtp' interactions so only a few of the TCPSocket methods are recorded out.

 ## Installation